w3c/wai-wcag-em/procedure.md

     *   Evaluation outcomes from [Step 4.2: Check All Complete Processes](#step4b)
     *   Evaluation outcomes from [Step 4.3: Compare Structured and Random Samples](#step4c)

-**Note:** Depending on the desired granularity of the report documentation, the outcomes of [Step 4: Audit the Selected Sample](#step4) may be provided for each evaluated sample, or aggregated over the entire sample.
+<p class="note">Depending on the desired granularity of the report documentation, the outcomes of [Step 4: Audit the Selected Sample](#step4) may be provided for each evaluated sample, or aggregated over the entire sample.
 Reports should include at least one example for each conformance requirement and WCAG 2 Success Criterion not met.
-It is also good practice for evaluators to indicate issues that occur repeatedly.
+It is also good practice for evaluators to indicate issues that occur repeatedly.</p>

 Reports may also include additional information depending on any additional evaluation requirements defined in [Step 1.4: Define Additional Evaluation Requirements (Optional)](#step1d).
 For example, an evaluation commissioner may request a report indicating every failure occurrence for every sample, more information about the nature and the causes of the identified failures, or repair suggestions to remedy the failures.